KeePassXC review — offline password manager without cloud

 | Cloud sync | No — local file |

-| Browser extension | Yes (KeePassXC-Browser for Firefox, Chrome, Brave) |
+| Browser extension | Yes (KeePassXC-Browser for Firefox, Chrome, Edge, Brave, Chromium, Vivaldi and Tor Browser) |

-| YubiKey / hardware key | Yes — as second factor for the database |
+| YubiKey / hardware key | Yes — challenge-response with YubiKey or OnlyKey |

-| Biometric | Yes (Windows Hello, Touch ID on macOS) |
+| Biometric | Yes on Windows and macOS (Windows Hello, Touch ID, Apple Watch Quick Unlock) |

-| Mobile | No — use KeePass2Android or Strongbox (iOS) |
+| Mobile | No official app — use KeePassDX or KeePass2Android (Android), Strongbox or KeePassium (iOS) |

 | Price | Free |